Si vous desirez obtenir les informations du site en français, veuillez contacter le bureau a 416-925-6331 ext. 227 ou par email:

 About the College

-Involvement in the activities of Council provides rewarding opportunities for members of the profession and appointed public members to contribute to the process of professional self-regulation.
-Working with peers and public members appointed by the Lieutenant Governor in Council, members of Council are directly involved in the regulation of the profession in the public interest of access to safe, competent and ethical care.
+Involvement in the activities of Board of Directors ("the Board") provides rewarding opportunities for professional directors and appointed public directors to contribute to the process of professional self-regulation.
+Working with peers and public members appointed by the Lieutenant Governor in Council, Board Directors are directly involved in the regulation of the profession in the public interest of access to safe, competent and ethical care.

 Important Dates

-One professional member is elected to the Council for each electoral district.
+One professional director is elected to the Board for each electoral district.
 The District elections are held in accordance with Article 10.04 of the CDO By-laws:

 Districts Election Years